ExpenseGhost

 What does 'reasonable comp' mean for S-corp owners?

-The IRS requires S-corp owner-employees to pay themselves a reasonable salary.
+Underpay your S-corp salary and a reclassification audit can cost $20K–$60K in back FICA, penalties, and interest.
 Here's how the IRS defines 'reasonable' and how to defend your number.

 May 3, 2026 · 5 min read